Siretristepain/Scoundrel_card_game/README.md

 **Discard pile** :
 As the board, I think the best idea is to create a class for the discard pile ?
 Maybe it's juste a Deck instance ??

+**PLAYER** :

+I think that I have to create a Player class :

+Properties :
+- life (int=20) : the life point of the Player.
+- max_life (int=20) -> could be utile in next version to set differents rules.
+- weapon (Card=None) : the weapon equiped by the Player.

+Methods :
+- check if the Player is alive ? ( life > 0)
+- get x damage (life - damage, check life after every damage)
+- get x life (potions) (life + potion, check the max_life limit)
+- equip weapon (assign a Card to self.weapon, it could be only one weapon equiped at the time)

+The question is : does "get x damage" method check for equiped weapon or the better way is to create a new method "duel" that take an ennemy minion Card, check for equiped weapon, does the compute and call "get x damage". --> This is probably the right way, so :

+- a duel method that take and ennemy Card and check for equiped weapon, then call "get x damage" method.